Laurcons/iakabscript/SPEC.md

 The types of real and integer numbers are not differentiated in IS.
 They fall under the same "number" type.

+Compose more complex numbers by using operators such as `ori` or `plus`.

 ## String literals
 Although it might come as a surprise, Ed does actually use double quotes in messages.
 Therefore, IS supports it.